 Debt bondage affects half of all victims of forced labor

-the cocoa and fishing industries have especially high amounts of forced labor
+The cocoa and fishing industries have especially high amounts of labor trafficking.

 A simple internet search will quickly list reported stories of extreme violence and even murder on fishing vessels.
 Men and boys sign on with aims to provide for their families, and find themselves in situations where the fishing captains evade regulations, steal their documentation, and enforce horrific working conditions onboard.
 Those who resist may literally come to their end at sea.